 Items Reported on Form 1099-SA

-The information populated on the Form 1099-SA will form the basis of the information needed to be entered on Form 8889.
+The information populated on Form 1099-SA will form the basis of the information needed to be entered on Form 8889.

-Distribution Codes under Form 1099-SA Box 3
+Distribution Codes Under Form 1099-SA Box 3

 Form 1099-SA is a form that contains a number of boxes providing detailed information about the taxpayer’s health savings distributions.
-Box 3 of the Form 1099-SA details six distribution codes.
+Box 3 of Form 1099-SA details six distribution codes.
 Each Form 1099-SA is restricted to one health savings account and only one specific distribution code.
-As such, a taxpayer may receive more than one Form 1099-SA depending on the circumstances.
+As such, a taxpayer may receive more than one Form 1099-SA, depending on the circumstances.
 The purpose of this is to allow the IRS the ability to differentiate between the tax treatments afforded to different distribution types in a taxpayer’s health savings account.
 The following are the six distribution codes associated with Form 1099-SA Box 3:

-- Excess contributions – if a taxpayer has contributed in excess to their health savings account and proceeds to remove those excess contributions to avoid a tax penalty, the removal of those funds will be flagged by this code
+- Excess contributions – if a taxpayer has contributed in excess to their health savings account and proceeds to remove those excess contributions to avoid a tax penalty, the removal of those funds will be flagged by this code.

-- Like distribution code 4, this code reflects distributions made to a beneficiary in the event of death that was not a spouse.
+- Like distribution code 4 – this code reflects distributions made to a beneficiary in the event of death that was not a spouse.

 Can Anyone Contribute to a Health Savings Account (HSA) or Medical Savings Account (MSA)?

 Every individual is not afforded the right to contribute to a health savings account or medical savings account.
-Generally, in order to qualify, an individual must be presently covered by a health plan with a high deductible, cannot be a Medicare enrollee and is not eligible for declaration as a dependent on another taxpayer’s filing.
+Generally, in order to qualify, an individual must be presently covered by a health plan with a high deductible, cannot be a Medicare enrollee, and is not eligible for declaration as a dependent on another taxpayer’s filing.